rtreharne/module_directory/README.md

 This tool will:

-+ Create a Module are in Canvas containing an index page to module info pages
++ Create a Module block in a Canvas course that contains an index page to module info pages
 + Create a Canvas page for each module page from stored html file